-- Hunter effort and harvest information collected on state-operated WMAs - Employee observations of deer mortality due to motor vehicle collisions - Enforcement Bureau monitoring of deer hunting-related citations - Disease monitoring and data collection - Deer research projects conducted in cooperation with Mississippi State University Forest and Wildlife Research Center
+- Hunter effort and harvest information collected on state-operated WMAs - Employee observations of deer mortality due to motor vehicle collisions - Enforcement Bureau monitoring of deer hunting-related citations - Disease monitoring and data collection

 Department wildlife biologists continued to inform and educate sportsmen relative to deer management needs and issues.
 Our goals are to provide insight into current deer management needs while providing the leadership to identify and guide future issues.
 All known media sources were utilized in this process.
 In addition, public presentations were made to hunting, civic, and conservation groups throughout the state.
 This report captures a portion of the informational and educational efforts.